zonashi/AI-Infra-Guard/README.md

 **A.I.G (AI-Infra-Guard)** integrates capabilities such as AI infra vulnerability scan, MCP Server risk scan, and Jailbreak Evaluation, aiming to provide users with the most comprehensive, intelligent, and user-friendly solution for AI security risk self-examination.

+Our project has been featured in [Awesome DeepSeek Integrations](https://github.com/deepseek-ai/awesome-deepseek-integration).

 ## Table of Contents
 - [✨ Features](#-features)
 - [🖼️ Showcase](#-showcase)